karki011/CourseMaterial/resources/cs/methods.markdown

 * Return Type: the [type](types.markdown) returned by the method, or `void` when not returning anything
 * Name: a descriptive method name
 * Parameters: an optional list of parameters to be passed into the method
+* Scope: the block of code to be executed when the method is called

 ## Modifiers and Return Types